TriDF: Evaluating Perception, Detection, and Hallucination for Interpretable DeepFake Detection: Benchmark

-\hky{\textbf{Data Generation}.
+\textbf{Data Generation}.
 To promote sample diversity, we sourced publicly available real human datasets~\cite{karras2018progressive,chung2018voxceleb2,rossler2019faceforensics,karras2019style,zen2019libritts,lee2020maskgan,yu2023celebv,chen2024panda,liu2025hoigen} spanning image, video, and audio modalities.
-To accommodate the growing variety of generators, we leverage state-of-the-art models, including open-source models such as generative adversarial networks (GAN)-based approaches~\cite{yang2023styleganex}, Stable Diffusion (SD)-based models~\cite{zhao2023diffswap,choi2023diff}, diffusion transformer (DiT)-based models~\cite{chen2024pixart,batifol2025flux}, as well as proprietary ones~\cite{nanaBanana,gptImage,veo3}, all tailored for DeepFake creation to ensure the superior fidelity and quality in the outputs.
+To accommodate the growing variety of generators, we leverage open-source models such as generative adversarial networks (GAN)-based approaches~\cite{yang2023styleganex}, Stable Diffusion (SD)-based models~\cite{zhao2023diffswap,choi2023diff}, diffusion transformer (DiT)-based models~\cite{chen2024pixart,batifol2025flux}, as well as proprietary ones~\cite{nanoBanana,gptImage,veo3}, all tailored for DeepFake creation to ensure the fidelity and quality in the outputs.
 For each DeepFake technique, we begin by selecting real samples from test sets or those unused in training to simulate real-world scenarios.
-We then generate corresponding fake samples using at least three distinct models, forming a multimodal DeepFake dataset with rigorous one-to-one real-fake pairings, which enables precise and fine-grained annotation.
+We then generate corresponding fake samples using at least three distinct models, forming a multimodal DeepFake dataset with rigorous one-to-one real-fake pairings, enabling precise and fine-grained annotation.
 Furthermore, we employ specialized metrics to assess realism and consistency, ensuring automatic quality control before initiating the annotation process.
-Please refer to~\cref{sec:gen} for more details.}
+More details are provided in the supplementary materials.